 Expeditionary Fast Transport (T-EPF II): EPFs are high-speed, shallow draft vessels embarkable with a Role 2 Enhanced medical package.
-The first true EPF Flight II, the USNS Cody (T-EPF-14) was delivered to the Fleet in February 2023.
+The first EPF Flight II, the future USNS CODY (T-EPF-14), was christened February 23, 2023 and is scheduled to be delivered to the Fleet in late summer 2023.

-Expeditionary Medical Unit-28 (EMU): EMUs are flexible medical units designed to provide Role 3 enhanced medical care afloat (aboard EPFs) and ashore.
+Expeditionary Medical Unit-28 (EMU): EMUs are flexible medical units designed to provide Role 2 enhanced medical care afloat (aboard EPFs) and ashore.
 The first EMUs will come online in 2023.

-Expeditionary Resuscitative Surgical Systems (ERSS): the ERSS is Navy Medicine's Role 2 Light Maneuver capability.
+Expeditionary Resuscitative Surgical Systems (ERSS): the ERSS is Navy Medicine's Role 2 light maneuver capability.
 These seven-person trauma and surgery mobile teams are designed to provide close to the point-of-injury support, afloat, undersea or ashore during combat or contingency operations with minimal personnel and portable equipment.